TurboWarp/extensions/docs/steamworks.md

 When you package a project that uses the Steamworks extension, the packager willl ask you to enter your game's App ID, which you can find on the Steamworks website.
 If you don't have an App ID yet, see the demo game section below.

-You can just run the executable directly as usual; you don't need to start the game from Steam for Steamworks to function.
-There are a couple caveats:
+You can run the packaged executable directly as usual; you don't need to start the game from Steam for the Steamworks extension to function.
+However there are a couple caveats when doing this:

- - On macOS and Linux, the Steam overlay may not function
+ - On macOS and Linux, when not started through Steam, the Steam Overlay may not work
- - On Linux, Steam needs to be installed as a native package, not as a Flatpak/Snap as the sandbox will prevent the apps from communicating
+ - On Linux, when not started through Steam, Steamworks may not work if Steam is installed from Flatpak/Snap instead of as a native package

 ## Security considerations